jupyterhub/nativeauthenticator/docs/options.rst

 Password Strength
 ----------------

-You can add a verification for password strength on Sign Up by adding the following parameter to your config file:
+By default, when a user signs up through Native Authenticator there is no password strength verification.
+If you need this, you can add a verification for password strength by adding the following parameter to your config file:

 .. code-block:: python

     c.Authenticator.check_password_strength = True

-The authenticator will then verify if the user password contains at least one upper case letter, one lower case letter and a number.
-The default is false.
+The Authenticator will verify if the password has at least 8 characters and if it not a common password.
+The list of the common passwords it checks is available `on this link <https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-10000.txt>`_ >._